google-research/google-research/smu/query_sqlite.md

 * `--which_topologies` For sdf and `atomic_input` output formats, this selects which topologies will be included as outputs
     * `all` : All matched topologies (from any of the three sets of bond lengths, see the other options below)
-    * `best` : A single best matched topology
+    * `best` : A single best matched topology based on the ITC criteria
     * `starting` : A single topology that was used during the initial calculations
-    * `smu` : All matched topologies using the bond lengths used for original topology creation
+    * `itc` : All matched topologies using the bond lengths used for original topology creation
-    * `covalent` : All matched topologies using the bond lengths based on covalent radii, following [Meng et al.](http://dx.doi.org/10.1002/jcc.540120716)
+    * `mlcr` : All matched topologies using the bond lengths based on covalent radii, following [Meng et al.](http://dx.doi.org/10.1002/jcc.540120716)
-    * `allen` : All matched topologies using the bond lengths based from the Cambridge Structural Database compiled by [Allen et al.](http://dx.doi.org/10.1039/P298700000S1)
+    * `csd` : All matched topologies using the bond lengths based from the Cambridge Structural Database compiled by [Allen et al.](http://dx.doi.org/10.1039/P298700000S1)

 * `--output_path`
 Where to write the output (uses stdout if not given)